rust-lang/rust/text/0000-windows-subsystem.md

   but would be ignored when compiling for a non-windows target, so as to support cross-compiling.
 If not compiling a binary crate, specifying the option is an error regardless of the target.

+- Have `rustc` override the entry point when calling `link.exe`, and tell it to use `mainCRTStartup` instead of `winMainCRTStartup`.
+These are the "true" entry points of windows programs, which first initialize the C runtime library, and then call `main` or `WinMain` respectively.

+  This is the simplest solution, and it will not have any serious backwards compatibility problems, since rust programs are already required to have a `main` function, even if `WinMain` has been separately defined.
+However, it relies on the two CRT functions to be interchangeable, although this does *appear* to be the case currently.

 - Export both entry points as described in this RFC, but also add a `subsystem` function to `libstd` determine which subsystem was used at runtime.